-Canon 5D Mark IV versus Olympus E-M1 II
+Canon 5D Mark IV vs Olympus E-M1 II

 Body comparison: Canon 5D Mark IV vs Olympus E-M1 II

-The physical size and weight of the Canon 5D Mark IV and the Olympus E-M1 II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 5D Mark IV and the Olympus E-M1 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (30 percent) than the Canon 5D Mark IV.
 Moreover, the E-M1 II is substantially lighter (36 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.